-In 2018, they are expanding beyond Europe (and beyond rivers!) by offering a cruise in South America through the Chilean fjords and Patagonia.
+They have recently expanded beyond Europe (and beyond rivers!) by offering a cruise in South America through the Chilean fjords and Patagonia.

 In addition to the 100 percent vegan whole food menu, they also offer a vegan menu with no added oil.
 The menus are ideally suited for anyone eating a vegan, macrobiotic or gluten-free diet.
 In addition to the healthy gourmet food, there are also more than 150 lectures and workshops led by household names such as Dr. Michael Greger, Dr. Neal Barnard and T. Colin Campbell.